-Given an overall trend for decreasing catches in the Ness district, it is essential that the exploitation of salmon is limited to protect the long-term future of the fishery.
-Consequently, the Ness District Salmon Fishery Board’s Salmon Conservation Policy for the 2019 season will contain the following key elements:
+Given the overall trend for decreasing catches in the Ness district, it is essential that the exploitation of all salmon is limited to protect the future of the fishery.
+Consequently, the Ness District Salmon Fishery Board’s Conservation Policy for the 2021 season is as follows.

-All coloured and unseasonal fish must be released, providing protection for ‘spring’ salmon throughout the season; and
+All coloured and unseasonal fish must be released, providing protection for ‘spring’ salmon throughout the season.

 It is hoped that these measures will allow us to protect and enhance the diversity of salmon populations in the Ness district, whilst permitting the sustainable exploitation of a limited number of fish and maximising the economic benefits of the fishery.

 The full Salmon Conservation Policy’ can be found on the Board's website, this page

 Individual owners will also have their own individual conditions, such as the hours that fishing is allowed on that beat, what ghillies are provided (if any) and what fishing methods you can use.

 This site uses the FishPal booking engine, you need to agree to FishPal's booking conditions